frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![ram](https://www.crucial.fr/content/dam/crucial/dram-products/laptop/images/web/crucial-ddr4-sodimm-kit-w-shadow-image.psd.transform/small-jpg/img.jpg)

 Conversely to storage, RAM is volatile: the data stored will be lost if it's powered down.
-On a computer, you sollicitate the RAM as you open more web browser tabs or applications for instance.
+On a computer, you solicit the RAM as you open more web browser tabs or applications for instance.
 It is much faster than storage, but much more limited in terms of capacity (a few gigabytes up to a dozen in 2022).

 <details>
   <summary>RAM in-depth look</summary>